pennions/JESS/README.md

 - Allows for easy theming.
 - Built with Less, so you can easily modify inside a webbrowser.

-## What it is not

-It was not intended to be a 100% complete library.
-Just to get 80 - 90% of all the heavy lifting out of the way so you can add your own CSS as you see fit.
+## Goal
+My goal is to make the life of fullstack webapplication developers easier by providing a lot of things out-of-the-box <br />
+so they can focus on the business logic and add value instantly.

 # Documentation
 [Go to the full documentation](https://pennions.github.io/JESS/)